 • It’s OK if baby has food on their face – work on cleaning it gently after the meal is over.
 It’s important for babies to get messy and to touch food with their skin.

-Pureed food is a great option for families who feel uncomfortable starting with finger foods.
+Pureed food is a great option for families who feel uncomfortable starting with finger foods at 6 mnonths.
 However, if a baby isn’t introduced to other textures relatively quickly, they can struggle to graduate off of purees.
 One study suggests that if babies aren’t fed lumpy foods by 9 months, their risk of feeding difficulty later in life might increase.
 Babies aren’t meant to be on pureed food for life – the goal for all babies is to eventually chew real food.

 Side note: keep in mind that baby food pouches are still pureed food, and they don’t offer a sensory experience for the eater like chewing real food.
 However, for many families they can have a place.
 If you want to use pouches, make sure that your baby is also exposed to those foods in their whole form.